What is vitamin B6?

-Vitamin B6, scientifically known as pyridoxine, is a water-soluble vitamin that plays a crucial role in several metabolic functions within the body.
-Essential for energy production, immune system health, and the proper functioning of the nervous system, vitamin B6 supports the metabolism of proteins, fats, and carbohydrates, enabling the body to utilize these macronutrients efficiently.
+Vitamin B6, also known as pyridoxine, is a water-soluble vitamin that plays a crucial role in several metabolic functions within the body.
+Essential for energy production, immune system health and the proper functioning of the nervous system, vitamin B6 supports the metabolism of proteins, fats and carbohydrates, enabling the body to utilise these macronutrients efficiently.
 Given its importance, ensuring adequate intake of vitamin B6 is vital for overall health.

 Vitamin B6 serves several key functions, which include: